margrade/margrade/README.md

 - 👋 Hi, I’m @margrade
 - 👀 I’m interested in development and e-commerce
-- 🌱 I’m currently learning backend in Java and Data with Python.
+- 🌱 I’m currently learning Back-end and Data with Python

 <!---